Refer to Game Help Definitions

 - Giving empty clues (e.g. "you have no red card") can help to manage which player draws last card.

-,with a green5clue,- Alice and Bob both give empty clues e.g. "to Cathy: you have no white card".
+- Alice and Bob both give empty clues e.g. "to Cathy: you have no white card".

 Skip